-The Office for National Statistics (ONS) Coronavirus (COVID-19) Infection Survey has moved from a study worker home visit data collection method to a more flexible approach for participants.
-We have introduced a questionnaire that can be completed online or by telephone, and swab and blood samples are sent through the post (or by courier for some participants).
-Further information on what these changes mean and how the survey will continue to be valuable can be found in our recent blog post: The COVID-19 Infection Survey is changing.
+The Office for National Statistics (ONS) Coronavirus (COVID-19) Infection Survey is moving from a study worker data collection method to a more flexible approach for participants.
+We will introduce a digital questionnaire and send swab and blood sample kits through the post.
+Further information on what these changes mean and how the survey will continue to be valuable can be found in our recent blog post.